-Electrical conductivity of solutions, their osmotic pressure, boiling and melting points depend not only upon their concentration but upon their ionization per cent:
+Electrical conductivity of solutions, their osmotic pressure, boiling and melting points depend not only upon their concentration but also upon their ionization per cent:

-$$a = \frac{i-1}{n-1} \tag{5.16}$$
+$$\alpha = \frac{i-1}{n-1} \tag{5.16}$$

-where i - Van't Hoff's factor.
+where i - the Van't Hoff's factor.
 In dilute solutions α tends to 1, thus i tends to n, n is a number of ions contained in a molecule.

-For example, for NaCl n is 2, for Na2SO4 - 3 and for Na3PO4 is equal to 4.
+For example, for NaCl n is 2, for Na2SO4 - 3 and for Na3PO4 it is equal to 4.

 3. According to their ability to dissociate into ions, two types of electrolytes can be distinguished.
 They are weak and strong.
 However this classification is not absolute.
-An electrolyte's ionization percent depends not only upon its nature, but upon a solvent's nature as well.
-Thus NaCl in water is a strong electrolyte, but when NaCl is dissolved in benzene, there is no dissociation (NaCl remain as undissociated substance).
-The nature of the solvent plays a critical role in ability of substances to dissociate into ions.
+An electrolyte's ionization percent depends not only upon its nature, but also upon a solvent's nature.
+Thus NaCl in water is a strong electrolyte, but when NaCl is dissolved in benzene, there is no dissociation (NaCl remains as the undissociated substance).
+The nature of the solvent plays a critical role in the ability of substances to dissociate into ions.
 In this chapter we shall discuss only water solutions of electrolytes.

-Arrhenius theory didn't take into account the interaction of the solute and solvent, the modern concept of electrolytic dissociation defines the role of a solvent as an instrument to separate ions and prevent their recombination 5..
+Arrhenius theory didn't take into account the interaction of the solute and the solvent, while the modern concept of electrolytic dissociation defines the role of a solvent as an instrument to separate ions and prevent their recombination (fig. 5.4).

-Fig 5.4.
-Ionic com-

-pound dissociation in water
+Fig. 5.4.
+Ionic compound dissociation in water

 Most electrolytes are ionic compounds thus water for them is the most effective solvent because of its polarity.
-Ionization of ionic compounds in water can be represented in fig.5..4.
+Ionization of ionic compounds in water can be represented in fig.5.4.